 Building a business has a lot of benefits.
 You are your own boss, you are doing something that you love, and you work on your own time.
 It’s quite great to be calling the shots, although it’s also a big responsibility to take.
 Business is not all pleasure.
 It does include anxiety, stress, worry, and physical and mental fatigue.
+Michael A. Freeman, MD, wrote that “that 49 per cent of entrepreneurs will suffer from at least one mental health condition in their lifetime compared to 25 per cent of the general adult population who will struggle with mental health concerns.”
 That is why it is essential that entrepreneurs must take care of their physical and emotional health.
 Both of these aspects need attention, as being fit physically and emotionally are vital in becoming a strong leader, an industrious worker, and a happy individual as a whole.
 Below is a list of psychologist-approved tips on how businessmen and women can remember to take care of their overall health.

 Entrepreneurial stress can originate from one’s desire to make money, job conflicts, or from fear of failing (but it can be a result of anything, actually, if you’re an entrepreneur).
 This is harmful to an entrepreneur’s emotional and physical health, which is why he must find ways to fight it.